jbx-protocol/juice-docs-v2/docs/protocol/api/contracts/or-controllers/jbcontroller/write/-_distributereservedtokensof.md

 ```
 function _distributeReservedTokensOf(uint256 _projectId, string memory _memo)
-  private
+  internal
   returns (uint256 tokenCount) { ... }
 ```

 * Arguments:
   * `_projectId` is the ID of the project to which the reserved tokens belong.
   * `_memo` is a memo to pass along to the emitted event.
-* The function is private to this contract.
+* The resulting function is internal to this contract and its inheriters.
 * The function returns the amount of reserved tokens that were minted.

 #### Body